Watercress Sauce. A velvety Number which goes well with Fish Dishes.

 marierosesauce.png

 Prawns/Seafood Cocktails are relatively easy to do.
 Their conceptions are giving almost free scope to your imagination.
 The main Ingredient of course is Seafood: Prawns, Lobster tails, Crayfish, Shrimps, Oysters, Cockles, Calamari, Crab or even Octopus.
 The choice is yours as per say.
-It just need layers of texture, like a crispy Salad base, a buttery Avocado, a fresh Cucumber, the acidity of Lemon or Lime Juice, the little sparks of Herbs to lit up the palate, like chopped Chives, Chervil or Dill...
+It just needs layers of texture, like a crispy Salad base, a buttery Avocado, a fresh Cucumber, the acidity of Lemon or Lime Juice, the little sparks of Herbs to lit up the palate, like chopped Chives, Chervil or Dill...
 But the key element which bind everything together is the Sauce: Softly Spicy like a Velvet glove bringing all the elements together.

 Another Sauce of my Childhood which I did enjoy was the one called the Sauce Mousquetaire.
 Again there are multiple variations/interpretations of it.
 It can be done in three stages almost.
 One would be to do a Mayonnaise base.
 Another would be to do a White or Red Wine reduction including chopped Shallots, a Wine Vinegar either Red or White, Oil (Rapeseed or Vegetable), Stock (Beef or Veal), Dijon Mustard, Salt and Black (or Cayenne) Pepper, chopped Piment of Espelette.
 Then it would be to slowly insert and bind the two together carefully to not get anything wrong.
 This Sauce has a little kick to it which is most welcomed.